BurntxNoodle/RedTeam/Networking Notes/Internet Protocol.md

 - Transferring data from one IP address to another IP address
 - In the data, there is a port number to determine where in the IP address it will be going to
 - Each port usually has a designated service/applications
+- Port 21 is usuallyFTP
+- Port 22 is usually SSH
+- Port 25 is usually mail service (SMTP)
+- Port 53 is usually DNS
-- Port 80 is usually web traffic
+- Port 80 is usually HTTP
+- Port 139 / 445 is usually SMB
-- Port 443 is encrypted web traffic
+- Port 443 is is usually HTTPS
+- All of the above is for TCP ports, for UDP ports:
+	- Port 53 is usually DNS
+	- Port 67/68 is usually DHCP
+	- Port 69 is usually TFTP
-- Port 25 is usually mail service
+	- Port 161 is usually SNMP

 ### Ports
 - IPv4 sockets: server IP addresses, protocol, server application port number. or client IP address, protocl, client port number